 With forward-thinking ministries of health in the lead, many national governments in sub-Saharan Africa are focused on improving the coverage of the national primary health system, quality of services and degree of community engagement in health system planning and implementation.
-National plans often take into account the gap between national policies and local implementation, and can be supported in their incremental efforts to improve equity in access addressing the MDGs.
-The variation across sites to health care and strengthen their capacity to meet the MDGs.
+National plans often take into account the gap between national policies and local implementation, and can be supported in their incremental efforts to improve equity in access the MDGs.
 In the next section, we focus upon the efforts of the Nigerian government, led by the Nigerian National Primary Health Care Development Agency (NPHCDA) to incrementally improve the national CHW subsystem in the context of long-standing health system strengthening initiatives.